 The recent Gartner Hype Cycle for Emerging Technologies (published August 16, 2018) is recognizing Edge AI as a "must-watch technology".
 They Hype Cycle is dispersing technologies along the phases of the cycle: innovation trigger, peak of inflated expectations, trough of disillusionment, slope of enlightenment and plateau of productivity.

-Imagimob has been involved in a large number of projects where Edge AI has been the key component in the system solution.
+Imagimob has been involved in 20+ projects where Edge AI has been the key component in the system solution.
 Running the Edge AI software on small, low-cost MCU’s has been critical in the system architecture.
 The software works in real time, and has been able to report certain conditions or behavior on the device based on sensor data.

 Imagimob has been involved in fall detection systems for the elderly, intelligent clothes for safety applications, smart access systems, smart fitness systems, pet monitoring systems, intelligent steering wheels and self-predictive electric drives.